 It has 22 members including Palestine, which the League regards as an independent state.

 The idea of the Arab League was mooted in 1942 by the British, who wanted to rally Arab countries against the Axis powers.
-However, the league did not take off until March 1945, just before the end of World War II.
+However, the league did not take off until March 1945, just before the end of the Second World War.

 At that time the issues that dominated the league's agenda were freeing those Arab countries still under colonial rule, and preventing the Jewish community in Palestine from creating a Jewish state.